hot-meal/coding-guide/README.md

-# Code Standards Guide
+# CSS and HTML Guide for Lazy Developers

-Guidelines for writing flexible, consistent and maintainable HTML and CSS.
+These guidelines are for writing flexible, consistent and maintainable HTML and CSS as a lazy developer.

 ## HTML

 ### Syntax

+*   Don't capitalise html tags
-*   Avoid capitalising html tags, including the doctype.
+*   use a doctype.
 *   Use double quotes on attributes.
-*   Don’t use a closing slash in self-closing elements.
+*   Don’t use a closing slash for self-closing elements.
 *   Don’t skip any optional closing tags (e.g. `</li>` or `</body>`).

 ```html